jrp244/byu-cs324/lab-shell-signals/README.md

 ### Non-Existent Commands

 The shell is no dummy.
-If you pass it a command is neither the valid path of an executable nor a built-in command, it will complain!
+If you pass it a command that is neither the valid path of an executable nor a built-in command, it will complain!

 ```bash
 tsh> /does/not/exist